 Homeless Prevention and Rapid Re-housing (HPRP) ARCHIVED - is a program of the American Recovery and Reinvestment Act of 2009 to prevent individuals and families from becoming homeless and to help those who are experiencing homelessness to be quickly re-housed and stabilized.

-HousingSmart: Next Generation ARCHIVED - is an education and outreach grant program aimed at equipping all citizens with the knowledge of rights afforded them by the Fair Housing Act.
+HousingSmart: Next Generation was an education and outreach grant program aimed at equipping all citizens with the knowledge of rights afforded them by the Fair Housing Act.

 HOYO Delta Housing Initiative ARCHIVED– provides a concentrated focus on the intense housing needs of individuals with disabilities living in the 21 counties of the Mississippi Delta in identifying and locating safe, affordable housing and community-based supports.